 Other heritage-listed attractions requiring ongoing preservation include the Ghost Train and Mr Moon’s Face at the entrance.
 The Ghost Train is one of the four oldest ‘dark rides’ in the world.

 How old is Luna Park?

-Luna Park is 107 years years old, having opened on 13 December 1912 to huge fanfare.
+Luna Park is more than 100 years old, having opened on 13 December 1912 to huge fanfare.
 Visitors paid sixpence to enter the Park.